 The incubation period in humans from the time of exposure to the onset of illness can range anywhere from 5 days to more than a year, although the average incubation period is about 2 months.
 The following are the most common symptoms of rabies.
 Symptoms may include:

 Initial period of vague symptoms, lasting 2 to 10 days

 Vague symptoms may include, fever, headache, malaise, decreased appetite, or vomiting

 Pain, itching, or numbness and tingling at the site of the wound

 People often develop difficulty in swallowing (sometimes referred to as "foaming at the mouth") due to the inability to swallow saliva.
 Even the sight of water may terrify the person.

 Some people become agitated and disoriented, while others become paralyzed

 Immediate death, or coma resulting in death from other complications, may result

 The symptoms of rabies may look like other conditions or medical problems.
-Always see your health care provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

-In animals, the direct fluorescent antibody test (dFA) done on brain tissue is most frequently used to detect rabies.
+In animals, the direct fluorescent antibody test (dFA) done on brain tissue is most often used to detect rabies.
 Within a few hours, diagnostic labs can determine whether an animal is rabid and provide this information to medical professionals.
 These results may save a person from undergoing treatment if the animal is not rabid.